 Prior to beginning the test, your eye doctor may dilate your pupils with special eye drops.
 Your eye doctor will then ask you to place your chin and forehead on supportive rests to help you keep your head still.

 Next, you will open your eyes as wide as possible and stare at an object straight ahead.
 A bright flash will be seen when the photograph is taken, capturing high definition images of your retina and optic nerve.

 The images are displayed on a computer screen for your eye doctor to review with you.

 In most cases, the DRI test is performed without any eye drops, but it’s always recommended to rest for a few minutes following the test, to allow the effects of the flash to wear off.

 If your eye doctor recommends a DRI test, you can rest assured that this is a relatively quick and painless test.

-Speak with an eye doctor near you if you have any concerns about the test, or your ocular health.
+Speak with an eye doctor near you if you have any concerns about your ocular health.

 What Is a Visual Acuity Test? »